virtuoso98/leetcode_workshop/README.md

 - <a href="https://codeforces.com/">CodeForces</a> - A pretty veteran competitive programming platform relative to Atcoder

 To be very honest, there is no _one-size-fits-all_ guide that'll make you wholly proficient in Technical Interviews.
 In the end, it is about your due diligence in coding regularly.
 Results will come to fruition if you try.

+# :exclamation: Disclaimer

+I understand that my Java files are named extremely poorly and clearly does not follow the classic Java Convention.
+However, I'd like to say that these files are not meant to be compiled and ran locally.
+Instead, For those who would like to try out my Java solutions, they may copy and paste the code to the Leetcode IDE Instead.